-- External works (protection of the fabric of the building ensuring it is structurally sound and watertight). - Health and safety (work that ensures the building is safe and secure for all using it and includes areas such as electrical work, faulty floorboards, plumbing and heating/lighting). - Accessibility (work that improves the accessibility of the buildings and facilities.) - Hygiene (matters relating primarily to drainage, kitchens, bathrooms and toilet areas). - Interior structure (walls, ceilings, and the internal structures not already covered by the above). - Aesthetic and capital projects (allowing for new projects).
+- External works (protection of the fabric of the building ensuring it is structurally sound and watertight). - Health and safety (work that ensures the building is safe and secure for all using it and includes areas such as electrical work, faulty floorboards, plumbing and heating/lighting). - Accessibility (work that improves the accessibility of the buildings and facilities for people with accessible needs). - Hygiene (matters relating primarily to drainage, kitchens, bathrooms and toilet areas). - Interior structure (walls, ceilings, and the internal structures not already covered by the above). - Aesthetic and capital projects (allowing for new projects).